 - 1.11 “Services” means the services provide through the SaaS Application, Data Collector, the Vyopta Portal and the provision of the services to be performed by Vyopta as described in Section 3.0.

 - 1.12 “Subscription Term” means the term of the subscription for rights to access and use the SaaS Applications and Data Collectors as specified in a purchase order.

 - 1.13 “Vyopta Portal” means the website that provides End User access to Data, SaaS Application, and Services.

-These Terms shall commence upon your acceptance and shall continue for a period of one year, unless sooner terminated as set forth in Section 13 below.
-These Terms shall automatically renew for successive one-year terms unless terminated with prior written notice to Vyopta at least thirty (30) days prior to the expiration of the then current term.
+These Terms shall commence upon your acceptance and shall continue for the period of the Subscription Term, unless sooner terminated as set forth in Section 13 below.
+These Terms shall automatically renew for successive one-year terms after the initial Subscription Term unless terminated with prior written notice to Vyopta at least thirty (30) days prior to the expiration of the then current term.